How an ESOP Works

 Forfeited, unvested shares are usually reallocated to plan participants.

-How Employee Owners Redeem Shares
+How do Employee Owners Redeem Shares?

 ESOP distribution schedules vary.